Duchy of Prussia: Emancipation

 In response to the Swedish-Prussian alliance, King John II Casimir Vasa submitted a counteroffer, which Frederick William accepted.
 They signed the Treaty of Wehlau on 19 September 1657 and the Treaty of Bromberg on 6 November 1657.
 In return for Frederick William's renunciation of the Swedish-Prussian alliance, John Casimir recognised Frederick William's full sovereignty over the Duchy of Prussia.
 After almost 200 years of Polish suzerainty over the Teutonic monastic state of Prussia and its successor Ducal Prussia, the territory passed under the full sovereignty of Brandenburg.
 Therefore, Duchy of Prussia then became the more adequate appellation for the state.
-Full sovereignty was a necessary prerequisite to upgrade Ducal Prussia to the sovereign Kingdom of Prussia in 1701 when Elector Frederick III of Brandenburg can become "king in Prussia" in 1701 without approvement of Emperor Leopold I.
+Full sovereignty was a necessary prerequisite to upgrade Ducal Prussia to the sovereign Kingdom of Prussia in 1701 when Elector Frederick III of Brandenburg became "King in Prussia" in 1701.